-Our Designated Teacher is Susan Cotter who will work with the local authority to promote the educational achievement of our registered students who are looked after.
-With the commencement of sections 4 to 6 of the Children and Social Work Act 2017, our designated teacher has responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship or child arrangement orders.
+Our Designated Teacher is Clare Ling and they will work with the local authority to promote the educational achievement of our registered students who are looked after.
+With the commencement of sections 4 to 6 of the Children and Social Work Act 2017, our Designated Teacher has responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders.

-The designated teacher chair and leads on how the Personal Education Plan (PEP) is developed and used to make sure the child's progress towards education targets is monitored.
+The Designated Teacher chairs and leads on how the Personal Education Plan (PEP) is developed and used to make sure the child's progress towards education targets is monitored.

-For further information on the role of the Designated Teacher please see Appendix 10 and the following link.
+For further information on the role of the Designated Teacher please see Appendix 13 and the following link.